A small fruit tree will fit in tight spaces like a balcony, deck, terrace or small garden, both in cities and in the country.

 Lastly, the blackberries you’ll harvest will be as delicious when you pick them as they will be when prepared as jam, jelly, or other berry-based desserts!

-Here is what you need to know about blackberries.
+→ Here is what you need to know about blackberru.

 Often used to prepare pastries and cakes, it also makes for supremely delicious jelly and jam.

-Considered to be a sub-shrub, bilberry bushes never rise higher than 5 feet (1.5 meters), and is best grown directly in the ground, although it still yields good results in pots.
+Considered a sub-shrub, bilberry bushes never grow higher than 5 feet (1.5 meters).
+It’s best grown directly in the ground, but it still yields good results in pots.